arbormoss/newsletter-forest/README.md

 ### Test

-Run either `./test.sh` or run `go test ./...` in the project root to test all go packages.
+Run `./test.sh` in the project root to test all go packages.
-This has no additional dependancies other than golang and it's go libraries.
+This has no additional dependencies other than golang and it's go libraries.

 ### Publish